dfki-ric/pytransform3d/doc/source/transformations.rst

     \in \mathbb{R}^{4 \times 4}

 that contains the cross-product matrix of its orientation part and its translation part.
-This is the **matrix representation of a unit twist** and we will also refer to it as unit twist in the API.
+This is the **matrix representation of a screw axis** and we will also refer to it as **screw matrix** in the API.
 By multiplication with :math:`\theta` we can again generate a full description of a transformation :math:`\left[\mathcal{S}\right] \theta`, which is the **matrix logarithm of a transformation matrix**.